jgosmann/pylint-venv/README.rst

 ===========

 Pylint_ does not respect the currently activated virtualenv_ if it is not installed in every virtual environment individually.
-This module provide a Pylint init-hook to use the same Pylint installation with different virtual environments.
+This module provides a Pylint init-hook to use the same Pylint installation with different virtual environments.